Home > Blog > Process of buying a home in Canada as a non-resident explained

 Process of buying a home in Canada as a non-resident explained

 There are a great number of expats who live in Canada as well as foreigners who enjoy visiting here.
 Vacation, working, and studying are all some of the main reasons Canada has such a great expat community.
 Furthermore, there are a ton of investors from outside of Canada.
 If you are looking to purchase a property here, we are going to help you out with the basic info.
-In this article, we are going to take a look at the process of purchasing a home in Canada as a non-resident.
+In this article, we will look at the process of purchasing a home in Canada as a non-resident.
 After we go through the process of buying a home in Canada as a non-resident explained, we will take a short look at some of the moving tips and tricks in case you plan on relocating here afterward.
-We are also going to mention the importance of hiring reliable movers such as Centennial Moving to help you out.
+We are also going to mention the importance of hiring reliable movers such as Centennial Moving Canada to help you out.

 Are foreigners allowed to buy property in Canada?